amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 # O(1) - Constant time

-`O(1)` describes algorithms that takes the same amount of time to compute regardless of the input size.
+`O(1)` describes algorithms that take the same amount of time to compute regardless of the input size.

-For instance, if a function takes the identical time to process 10 elements as well as 1 million items, then we say that it has a constant growth rate or `O(1)`.
+For instance, if a function takes the identical time to process ten elements as well as 1 million items, then we say that it has a constant growth rate or `O(1)`.
 Let’s see some cases.

 ## Odd or Even